a-bentofreire/beamtoix/docs/pages/main/roadmap.md

 - Add video sync information to the teleported story.

 ### Client Rendering
-- Bypass frames if the time for that frame is too delayed, allowing ABeamer to be used as a real-time animator.
+- Bypass frames if the time for that frame is too delayed, allowing BeamToIX to be used as a real-time animator.
 - Implement reversibility to allow to reverse rendering from the end to beginning and to allow reverse bypass the pipeline to allow to repeat an animation.